rwxrob/notes/Cycling fitness goals.md

 * [Esports racing is more fair and balanced](Esports%20racing%20is%20more%20fair%20and%20balanced.md)

+## 4.0 W/kg

 To pull this off I'm going to need to reach 4.0 W/kg.
 I know that sounds like a lot but I want to dream big here.

+## Sprinter focus

 I don't have the physical dimensions to be a classics all-rounder and I don't want to go all the way to climber extreme weight loss, which puts me closer to the sprinter category.
-I def
+This is also a good category for someone with a heavier bike like my top-of-the-entry-level Trek Domane AL 5 Gen 4.

+I definitely have the genetics for sprinting and a very high threshold for pain.
+It's what made me a decent triathlete (although, let's be honest I'm far too short for competitive triathletes).

+Sprinting also pairs well with mountain bike roller-coaster trail riding, which I absolutely love.

 ## Weight: 67